More unlicensed broadcasting stations shut down

 In the latter case, investigations revealed a man had been operating an unlicensed FM broadcasting station for several months, using a 40-watt transmitter from a 20-metre tower located in his backyard.
 A warning notice was also issued and the broadcasting equipment was surrendered to the ACMA.

 Unlicensed stations can cause harmful interference to other licensed services.
 Operating or possessing unlicensed transmitters are offences under sections 46 and 47 the Radiocommunications Act 1992.
-Penalties for these offences can result in fines of up to $270,000 or up to two years imprisonment.
+Penalties for these offences can result in fines of over $300,000 (1,500 penalty units) or up to two years imprisonment.